Does your water have a yellow or brownish tint? Does it have a unique odor or taste? These may be the result of tannins in your water.

 Because of this, it’s important to have an expert in water treatment to assess the situation and make a professional recommendation.

 Perry’s Pump Repair has been servicing North Central Florida for 3 generations and we’ve seen our fair share of yellow and brown water.
 If you suspect your water is discolored as a result of tannins, give our team of experts a call for a free consultation.

-We will provide a free on-site water test to confirm the presence of tannins and provide expert recommendations based on your needs and budget.
+We will provide a free on-site water test to confirm the issue and provide expert recommendations for improved water quality based on your needs and budget.